Citi CashReturns MasterCard Credit Card Review

 Citi CashReturns MasterCard Review

 The cash-back reward has both good points and bad points.
 Unlike other similar cards, such as Discover and Chase, you don't have to call the bank to redeem your points - Citi automatically mails you a check when you reach the $50 rewards threshold.
 However, that minimum is fairly high compared to those other cards.
-But if you shop at stores that pay rich rewards, you may be able to reach the $50 mark fairly quickly.
+If you shop at stores that pay rich rewards, you may be able to reach the $50 mark fairly quickly.

 Although the Citi CashReturns MasterCard card works well for either balance transfers or to earn rewards, don't use it for both - choose one or the other.
 Best option: Transfer your balance for as long as you can, pay it off, then start earning cash-back rewards on purchases.